 Thyroid problems have a significant impact on your energy level, cause changes in your weight, and can lead to health concerns like high cholesterol.
-Drs.
-Timothy Leigh Rodgers, Brittany Bryan, and Dennis H. Baker at Premium Care Internal Medicine offer expert diagnosis and treatment of under- and overactive thyroid.
+Dr. Brittany Bryan at Premium Care Internal Medicine offers expert diagnosis and treatment of under and overactive thyroid.
 If you’ve noticed symptoms that may be related to thyroid problems, don’t hesitate to contact our office in Santa Barbara, California, for more information or to schedule a consultation.

 The thyroid gland regulates metabolism, growth, and diverse body functions by releasing several hormones.
 One of the hormones, calcitonin, affects calcium and bone metabolism.